 “Oh, so you heard of that?”
 He said in a soft, smooth voice.

 “Heard of it?
 It’s not every day the entire Department for the Control of Magical Creatures is put to shame by one man.
 I tell ya, I was able to hold that over Hermione Weasley’s head for a month.”
 Rolf smiled and turned slightly red at Harry’s complement.

 “Why don’t you join us?”
 Luna asked as both Harry and Rolf released their handshake.

 “Sorry Luna,” Said Harry, who didn’t want to be the third wheel on anyone’s date, let alone Luna’s.
 “But I should get back.
 You know, security and all that.”

-Normally it was those sorts of complements from Luna that always made Harry feel slightly more cheerful, yet here, in the presents of Rolf, it just made him feel uncomfortable.
-Thankfully, he was spared more embarrassment by the arrival of a hovering silver meerkat which spoke with the voice of Albert.
+Normally it was those sorts of remarks and complements from Luna that always made Harry feel slightly more cheerful, yet here, under the constant gaze of Rolf, it just made him feel uncomfortable.
+Thankfully, he was spared more embarrassment from the date by the arrival of a hovering silver meerkat which spoke with the voice of Albert.

 “The Minister has arrived.
 I’ll meet you by the entrance like we planned.”
 And the meerkat flew off into what must be the direction of Dawlish.

 “Right, I'm afraid I really must be off now.”
 And after another hand-shake with Rolf and a goodbye hug from Luna, he made his way towards the entrance of the Quidditch stadium.